-The Obstetrics and Gynecology Residency Program was founded February 7, 1954.
-Since then, many successful obstetricians and gynecologists have matriculated through our program, practicing both locally and throughout the United States.
+Mizzou's Obstetrics and Gynecology Residency Program was founded February 7, 1954.
 C. Clarence Davis served as the first Chair from 1954 to 1957.
+Built upon a strong clinical foundation, ours is an exceptional academic program with breadth of expertise in research, education, and clinical care.

-Built upon a strong clinical foundation, the program is an exceptional academic program with breadth of expertise in research, education, and clinical care.
-Most of our graduates transition into full scope OB/GYN general practice, while approximately one in three obtain additional subspecialty fellowship training.
-Our residency curriculum is clinically rigorous, emphasizing evidence-based practice, life-long learning and technical proficiency.
+Many graduates transition into full scope OB/GYN general practice, while approximately one in three focus their practice through additional subspecialty fellowship training.
+Our residency curriculum is clinically rigorous, emphasizing compassionate care, evidence-based practice, life-long learning, and technical proficiency.

-“Our program is small in size, yet mighty in experience.”
+“Small in size, mighty in experience.”

 Program Distinctions

 • Approximately one in three of our graduates obtain additional subspecialty fellowship training.
-Over the past decade, our graduates have been accepted into a wide array of programs including: family planning (Mt.
+Over the past decade, our graduates have been accepted into a wide array of programs including: CFP (Mt.
 Sinai), FPMRS (Duke, Good Samaritan), GynOnc (Brown, Mayo, UT Southwestern), MFM (University of Chicago, University of OK, University of KS), REI (Penn).

-• Our interns are initiated with obstetrical and gynecological surgery simulation, and rapid real-world surgical assimilation.
+• Our interns are initiated with obstetrical and gynecological surgery simulation and rapid real-world surgical assimilation.

 Program Highlights